Chen-Zhe/bigquery_challenge/README.md

     2. start Redis server `service redis-server start`

 1. Run `server.py` for a development server or connect it to a WSGI server.

+## Feedbacks
+1. have integration test, unit test
+2. OODP
+3. logging - could be more careful
+4. behavior is correct, error-handling is correct
+5. analyze data in details

+concerns

+6. a little bit hard for it to run on system. no documentation on the credentials and no build scripts for docker image.
+7. init.py usage is not up to standard
+8. date filter to have optional to put in cache
+9. unit test: could have better coverage